• Skip to primary navigation

 A note about pet deposit

 If you rent your home, you’ll likely need to pay additional pet rent or put down a pet deposit before bringing your cat home.
-Cat urine is notoriously hard to remove so landlords typically charge a pet deposit.
+Cat urine is notoriously hard to remove, so landlords typically charge a pet deposit.
 A cat deposit usually adds up to about $600 to $1,190, or half of a month’s rent, for the average renter.

 Methodology

-*A Rover survey of 1,000 pet parents conducted in February 2025, via Pollfish
+*A Rover survey of 1,000 pet parents conducted in May 2026, via Pollfish

 Interested in learning more about the cat services Rover provides?